IWSLT/IWSLT.github.io/_pages/2022/shared-tasks/formality.md

 * EN-DE, EN-ES, EN-IT, EN-RU: allowed to use the textual [MuST-C v1.2](https://ict.fbk.eu/must-c/) data
 * EN-HI, EN-JA: allowed to use data from WMT news translation tasks ([WMT21](https://www.statmt.org/wmt21/translation-task.html#download) for EN-JA; [WMT14](https://www.statmt.org/wmt14/translation-task.html#download) for EN-HI)
 * Allowed to use multilingual data from the same dataset (e.g. using EN-FR data for training EN-ES models)
+* Please only use the data provided with no external auxiliary tools (e.g., morphological analysers) or pre-trained models (e.g., BERT) so that improvements come from modeling (e.g., few-shot learning, self-training, masking, etc.)

 Unconstrained task: Allowed to use all the data from the constrained task, plus